plazareff/VideoPlayer/README.md

 1. Download, build, and install ffmpeg from the experimantal branch I mentioned above as well as SDL2
 2. Run qmake
 3. Run the make command
-4. Run the linuxdeployqt or macdeployqt command depending on your platform
+4. Run the linuxdeployqt or macdeployqt command in the bin64 folder depending on your platform